telefonicaid/fiware-orion/doc/manuals/devel/README.md

 * Extract IP, port and path from the value of the second parameter (url) to the method `sendNotifyContextAvailabilityRequest()` (step 1).
 * Create an instance of `SenderThreadParams` and fill it in with the data for the notification (step 2).
 Then create a vector of `SenderThreadParams` and push the instance to the vector.
 This is the input that is expected by `startSenderThread()` that is shared between `sendNotifyContextAvailabilityRequest()` and `sendNotifyContextRequest()`.
 In the case of `sendNotifyContextAvailabilityRequest()`, the vector will always contain only one item.
-* `pthread_create()` is called to create a new thread for sending of the notifications and without waiting any results (step 3).
+* `pthread_create()` is called to create a new thread for sending of the notifications and without awaiting any result (step 3).
 The control is returned to mongoBackend.
 * `pthread_create()` spawns the new thread which has `startSenderThread()` as starting point (step 4).
 * `startSenderThread()` sends the notification described by the `SenderThreadParams` item in the vector (step 5, 6 and 7).
 The response from the receiver of the notification is waited on (with a timeout).